bashybaranaba/foliohouse-datasetloader/README.md

 # foliohouse-datasetloader

-A lightweight library for downloading and pre-processing datasets available on the Foliohouse datasets hub
+A lightweight library for interacting, downloading and pre-processing datasets available on the Foliohouse datasets hub

 ## Installation
 ### With pip